dustinpfister/blog_posts/_posts/js-get-parent-element.md

 So for now I am not aware of any native browser method that can be used to get all the parent elements of a given element, but it is not to hard to write one.
 Once way to do so would be to write a method that will take a child element, and a function to call for each parent until a return value of the function is true.
 So in this section I will be going over the source code of a loop parents method, and a few use case examples of such a method.

 ### 3.1 - loop back method

+First off here is an example that makes use of a loop back method that I have made that is [based off of an example that I found while doing research for this post](https://stackoverflow.com/questions/6856871/getting-the-parent-div-of-element/6857116#6857116).

 ```html
 <html>